DataCanvasIO/Hypernets/docs/source/hypermodels.rst

 Customize HyperModel
 --------------

-To customize HyerModel, two component are required:
+To customize HyerModel, two components are required:

 * HyperModel: subclass of *hypernets.model.HyperModel*, create newer Estimator instance with searched space sample, and load trained estimator from storage.